Alicante was the last major city to fall to Franco’s Nationalist forces in the Spanish Civil War, just two days before the end of the conflict.

 Aspe had a population of 7,500 in 1936.
 Twenty three were shot by firing squad in the two years after the war, and 12 died in prison.
 Plenty more served long jail terms, as this depressingly detailed study makes clear.

 Yes, there are also graves of Nationalists killed by Republicans during the war.
-In the worst killing, 49 right wingers were taken out and shot in November 1936 in reprisal for a Francoist bombing raid on Alicante.
+In the worst killing, 49 right wingers were shot in November 1936 in reprisal for a Francoist bombing raid on Alicante.

 But to pretend – as right wingers in Spain still do – that there was some kind of equivalence between the murderous Franco regime, and the excesses of the Republican side following the Nationalist coup d’etat, is simply a travesty of history.